 - 4K programming

-If you stream DIRECTV on your mobile device over your home internet service Wi-Fi connection, usage will count against your home internet monthly data allowance.
-Does using AT&T TV NOW count against my data allowance?
+If you stream DIRECTV on your mobile device over your home internet Wi-Fi connection, usage will count against your home internet monthly data allowance.
+Does using DIRECTV STREAM count against my data allowance?

 Plus, other speed test sites may impact how much home internet data you use.